jeremiedecock/snippets/python/psycopg2/README.md

 1. Ensure you have [Podman](https://podman.io/getting-started/installation) installed on your machine.
 2. Build the Podman image using the provided `Containerfile`.
 Run the following command in a terminal: `./build.sh` or `podman build -t snippets-psycopg:latest .`
 3. Run FastAPI in a Podman container.
-Run the following command in a terminal: `./run.sh hello.py` or `podman run --rm -it -v .:/app -w /app -u $(id -u):$(id -g) --userns=keep-id localhost/snippets-psycopg:latest python3 hello.py`
+Run the following command in a terminal: `./run.sh hello.py`